 Some say this fascinating species owes its common name to the Philippine Tasaday Indians’ practice of wiping their hands with juice from the blossoms before setting out to collect frogs.
 Others say it’s the unusual spotted flowers that account for the name.

 Whichever story is true, the blooms have such detail and quiet beauty that they should be admired close-up.
 They open on gently arching stems for long periods in late summer and early fall, when most other flowers are already spent.
 With a moist, humus-rich soil, all the Toad Lilies will form elegant clumps.

-Renowned for its extra large and wider open flowers, this exquisite, newly introduced Toad Lily is a formosana hybrid.
-Ornate, spidery spaced petals are inscribed by occasional darkened tips and irregular velvet-rich deep purple spots, stipples and mottling on a creamy white background.
-An enticing fall beacon amongst the shadows, ‘Empress’s showy terminal blooms are supported by an upright robust gathering of lustrous, semi-clasping dark green foliage that stays dapper all season.
+Renown for its extralarge and wider open flowers, this exquisite, newly introduced Toad Lily is a formosana hybrid.
+Fanciful, spidery spaced petals are inscribed by occasional darkened tips and irregular rich deep purple spots, stipples and mottling on a creamy white background.
+An enticing fall mainstay in the darker corners of your landscape, ‘Empress’s showy terminal blooms are supported by a robust upright gathering of shiny, semiclasping dark green foliage that stays dapper all season.
 Moist humus-rich abodes ensure a luxe clump.

 Hardy to zone 5.

 Please fill out our Registration Form to receive news of updates to the web site, availability of new plants, give us your feedback, and to be on the mailing list to receive future printed catalogs.